 The year 1964 saw the completion of my first decade of life on Planet Earth.
 Wow, a whole TEN YEARS old already!
-With that milestone tucked neatly under my belt, I perused the daily calendar as it continued to pass from that of a classic Winter’s scene to the mild, marvelous month of March that had again descended upon the plains of southern Minnesota and my hometown village of Kiester.
-Spring seemed to have regained sway over the ravages of Winter’s iron grip.
-Now, as each day got a bit warmer, we found ourselves playing outdoors with only T-shirts instead of multiple layers of longjohns and insulated clothing that was a necessity during the previous season.
-One could now catch the fragrance in the air of lawns being mowed and our rich farm soils drying in the welcoming rays of sweet sunshine.
+With that milestone tucked neatly under my belt, I perused the daily calendar as it continued to pass from that of a classic winter’s scene to the mild, marvelous month of March that had again descended upon the plains of southern Minnesota and my hometown village of Kiester.
+Spring seemed to have regained sway over the ravages of winter’s iron grip.
+Now, as each day got a bit warmer, we found ourselves playing outdoors with only T-shirts instead of multiple layers of long-johns and insulated clothing that were a necessity during the previous season.
+One could now catch the fragrance in the air of delicious green grass as our lawn was being mowed and our rich farm soils drying in the welcoming rays of sweet sunshine.

-Wide awake now, the amazed little boys that we were, and shivering too, we tippy-toed across the icy feel of the linoleum floor and tried to peer out into the black of the night via John’s frosted bedroom window.
-Our intentions were to get a glance of what in the world had happened to the Spring we enjoyed just hours ago!
-Unable to discern anything that was in the darkness beyond the glass, we quickly scrounged up a number of heavy quilts for John’s bed and then vamoosed our little goosepimpled butts back into the bed to stay warm with each other’s body heat and the blessings of those heavy quilts that now guarded us against the frozen wildness of the night outside.
+Wide awake now, we amazed little boys were shivering with chattering teeth as we tippy-toed across the icy feel of the linoleum floor and tried to peer out into the black of the night via John’s frosted bedroom window.
+Our intentions were to get a glance of what in the world had happened to the spring we enjoyed just hours ago!
+Unable to discern anything that was in the darkness beyond the glass, we quickly scrounged up a number of heavy quilts for John’s bed and then vamoosed our little goose-pimpled butts back into the bed to stay warm with each other’s body heat and the blessings of those heavy quilts that now guarded us against the frozen wildness of the night outside.

 When our eyes popped open the next morning, we could see our breath vapors in the air of John’s bedroom.
 Even with morning daylight, nothing could be seen outside of his bedroom windows, though, cause they had been completely frosted over from the blizzard still in full blow outside.
-Having only taken “Spring-type” clothes along for what was to have been an overnight stay, John then began sharing his collection of Winter clothes with me.
+Having only taken “spring-type” clothes along for what was to have been only an overnight stay, John then began sharing his collection of winter clothes with me.
 For his age, John was much taller than I was, so everything I wore was kinda floppin’ and moppin’ up the floor as I moved about, but hey, I was WARM and that’s what counted.
 As our energetic young bodies bounded down the stairs, we came into and were immediately enveloped by the cozy warmth of the Steven’s kitchen.
-With a smile on her lips, John’s mother gave us the joyous news that was music to our juvenile ears……SCHOOL IS CLOSED DUE TO BLIZZARD CONDITIONS!
+With a smile on her lips, John’s mother gave us the joyous news that was music to our juvenile ears……she said, “SCHOOL IS CLOSED DUE TO BLIZZARD CONDITIONS!”
 The news had been broadcast over one of the local radio stations.
 Within a blink, our eyes lit up as we looked at each other, then we burst forth with exclamations of “WAHOOOO!!!”
-Since the phone lines of our county were still intact, Mrs. Stevens gave my mother a call to let her know all was well and that I’d be a Steven’s kid for awhile and well looked after.
+Since the phone lines of our county were still intact, Mrs. Stevens had given my mother a call to let her know that all was well and that I’d be a Steven’s kid for awhile and well looked after.